huonw/huonw.github.io/_posts/2021-10-13-nsw-covid-qr.md

 1. They **exist** at all: the contact tracing situation was a mess until the Service NSW codes were rolled out and made mandatory.
 Some venues would require hand written entries, others would require entering personal information into random websites (of varying ease-of-use).
 Now, it's a single app that remembers your details.
 2. **Using a URL** (rather than just raw data) means they can be usefully interpreted by any scanner, such as a phone's camera, rather than requiring scanning with a specific app.
-4. There's a native app that can be used to do an **offline check-in** when there's no internet access, for later syncing.
+4. There's a native app that could theoretically be used to do an **offline check-in** when there's no internet access, for later syncing... although this doesn't actually work in practice, with the current app.
 The QR code contains enough info to still **display a confirmation** to the user, so they know they scanned what they expected.
 4. The use of **high error correction** means they're theoretically resilient to 'damage', like reflections off lamination or windows, or even dirt and holes.
 5. The poster **explains** how to scan the code (it seems unthinkable now, but these codes were introduced into a world where QR codes were _not_ instantly recognisable).